-So, if you like shoes, and quality is important to you, it’s highly possible that you are wearing or wore Portuguese shoes.
+So, if you like shoes and quality is important to you, it’s highly possible that you are wearing or have worn Portuguese shoes.

 #18 Cork and Cork Products

 What is Portugal known for producing?
 Cork!
 The cork industry is huge in Portugal.
-Portugal harvests about 310 000 tons of cork every year, approximately half of the world’s production.
+Portugal harvests about 310 000 tons of cork annually, approximately half of the world’s production.

 Cork is easily one of the most characteristic natural products of the country, and it is part of everyday life.
-Cork is environment-friendly, natural, and soft, keeps the cold and the warmth when necessary, and is used to create a comfy ambiance.
+Cork is environment-friendly, natural, and soft, keeps the cold and the warmth when necessary, and creates a comfy ambiance.

 Bottle stoppers are still the main cork product, but so many things are being produced with cork today.
 Fashion accessories, clothing and shoes, yoga mats, iPad covers, furniture, floor or wall coatings, and even NASA uses Portuguese cork in their shuttles.

 Cork is harvested from a specific oak tree, the Quercus suber, which is the Portuguese national tree.
 If you want to see these trees, the best region is probably Alentejo in southern Portugal.
-Though, they are spread all over the interior of the country, really.
+Though, they are spread all over the country’s interior, really.